the-launch-tech/tailwindcss-opacity/README.md

 ### Contribution to the TailwindCSS community and product.

-Open source NPM Module for TailwindCSS.

-Currently Tailwindcss only offers opacity at the element level, not the attribute level.
+Currently TailwindCSS only offers opacity at the element level, not the attribute level.
 This plugin provides that.

-Provides easy generation of opacity classNames through the tailwind.config.js setup for use on color, borderColor, and backgroundColor attributes complementing your TailwindCSS theme('colors') configuration.
+Provides easy generation of opacity classNames through the tailwind.config.js setup for use on `color`, `borderColor`, and `backgroundColor` attributes complementing your TailwindCSS `theme('colors')` configuration.

 ---